msheffer2/Repo-List/README.md

-It's nearly impossible to find choice study data that isn't protected by client confidentiality, so I used this data from my Marketing Analytics course at Northwestern to show how I might go about conducting discrete choice study to answer marketing questions about a new product offering.
+It's nearly impossible to find choice study data that isn't protected by client confidentiality, so I used this data from my Marketing Analytics course at Northwestern to show how I might go about implementing a discrete choice model to answer marketing questions about a new product offering.

 [Low Sample Cluster Prediction](https://github.com/msheffer2/Low-Sample-Cluster-Prediction)
 -------------------------------------------------------------------------------------------